-We seek to find a spanning tree T rooted at sink sfor any doubling-dimension graph G. The spanning tree T we build produces a set of unique paths P(V)from $\forall v \in V$ to the sink s.
+We seek to find a spanning tree T rooted at sink s for any doubling-dimension graph G. The spanning tree T we build produces a set of unique paths P(V) from $\forall v \in V$ to the sink s.
 This T is oblivious since it is independent of the data sources, and can accommodate any canonical fusion-cost function.
-Our approach gives a deterministic, polynomial-time algorithm that guarantees $O(2^{17\rho} \log^3 D)$ competitive ratio for graphs with doubling-dimension ρ .
-Therefore, for low doubling-dimension graphs, we obtain a $O(\log^3 D)$ competitive ratio.
-When $f(\cdot) = c_r$ a constant, our spanning tree solution provides a $O(\log^3 D)$ -approximation to any Steiner tree that contains the sink s.
+Our approach gives a deterministic, polynomial-time algorithm that guarantees $O(2^{17\rho} \log^3 D)$ competitive ratio for graphs with doubling dimension ρ .
+Therefore, for low doubling-dimension graphs, we obtain an $O(\log^3 D)$ competitive ratio.
+When $f(\cdot) = c$, a constant, our spanning tree solution provides an $O(\log^3 D)$ -approximation to any Steiner tree that contains the sink s.
 To our knowledge, these are the first spanning tree solutions to the oblivious SSBB problem and also for the oblivious Steiner tree problem.
 We also give a lower bound in $n \times n$ grids for the competitive ratio for any oblivious SSBB spanning tree T to be of $\Omega(\log n)$.

-It is well-known in the research community that tree structures provide a very efficient solution for managing data dissemination and aggregation in largescale distributed systems.
-Prominent architectures like the content-based publish-subscribe, peer-to-peer communication, muticasting etc take advantage of efficient routing in trees and distributed maintenance of the tables in each node of the network.
+It is well known in the research community that tree structures provide a very efficient solution for managing data dissemination and aggregation in large-scale distributed systems.
+Prominent architectures like the contentbased publish subscribe, peer-to-peer communication, muticasting, etc., take advantage of efficient routing in trees and distributed maintenance of the tables in each node of the network.

 The motivation for us to build a spanning tree not only comes from the above mentioned advantages and current use, but also because of the fact that it has the most compact form of data structure in the sense that they have the minimum number of edges connecting all the nodes (n - 1).
 Furthermore, their inherent acyclic property conveniently avoids inefficient use of the network due to unnecessary cyclic data traversal and hence avoids increased costs.
 Since there are no routing loops formed during the tree construction, any design of routing algorithms on trees is greatly simplified.

 We build a spanning tree based on the following technique.
 We partition the nodes in a hierarchical fashion.
-The selection of nodes for a given 'level' of hierarchy is based on finding d-independent nodes, where d is proportional to that level.
+The selection of nodes for a given "level" of hierarchy is based on finding d-independent nodes, where d is proportional to that level.
 Nodes of successive levels are connected by bounded length paths.
 The intersecting paths that may potentially form cycles are appropriately modified to result in a spanning tree.
-A modified spanning tree is built from the spanning tree to ensure that all paths have appropriate end-nodes.
+A modified spanning tree is built from the spanning tree to ensure that all paths have appropriate end nodes.
 Analysis is done on this modified tree.

 To demonstrate the basic techniques and concepts, we initially build an overlay tree and produce a $\log D$ competitive ratio.
 An overlay tree is a tree where each edge in the tree could be a path in the underlying physical infrastructure.
 Shortest paths in an overlay tree, when projected to its underlying network, could have several intersections leading to cycles.
-Our initial overlay tree construction and analysis gives an insight for the analysis of the spanning tree that we build subsequently.
+Our initial overlay tree construction and analysis give an insight for the analysis of the spanning tree that we build subsequently.
 Since the overlay tree may result in having cycles, our main algorithm for constructing a spanning tree extends the overlay tree algorithm to obtain a competitive ratio of $O(\log^3 D)$.

-We perform simulation to compare the cost of the spanning tree with trees from several prior related work and a few well known trees (Minimum Spanning Tree and Shortest-Paths Tree).
-For comparison, we generate the trees and costs by simulation using NetworkX [17].
-The simulations corroborate the analytical results and show that the oblivious spanning tree provides very competitive costs and in fact provides better costs than the well known trees.
+We perform simulation to compare the cost of the spanning tree with trees from several prior related work and a few well-known trees (Minimum Spanning Tree (MST) and Shortest-Paths Tree (SPT)).
+For comparison, we generate the trees and costs by simulation using NetworkX